National Cherry Cobbler Day is dedicated every May 17th to the delicious tart dessert that many enjoy with ice cream.

 In the United States, cobbler refers to a variety of dishes that consist of a fruit filling (cherry being a popular choice ) covered with a batter, biscuit or pie crust that is then baked.
 Some cobblers have both a top and bottom crust.

-- Did you know that the reason Broadway Street in New York City shifts west at E. 10th street is because a cherry tree once sat there?
+- Did you know that the reason Broadway Street in New York City shifts west at E. 10th street is that a cherry tree once sat there?

-- Cherries are a stone fruit that belong to the rose family.
+- Cherries are stone fruit that belongs to the rose family.
 They are related to plums and more distantly to peaches and nectarines.
 Cherries have been enjoyed since the Stone Age.